Common interview questions and answers: What are the most common questions and answers at an interview? Get to know more!

-Ideally, however, the interviewer is aware that candidates are typically most interested in the gross salary, as this is what they consider to be a certainty.
+Ideally, however, the interviewer or the hiring team is aware that candidates are typically most interested in the gross salary, as this is what they consider to be a certainty.
 Everything else is merely decoration.

 10. "Why Did The Advertised Position Catch Your Attention?"